kexec_load, kexec_file_load — load a new kernel for later execution

 set of arguments.
 It reads the kernel to be loaded from the

-file referred to by the file descriptor kernel_fd
+file referred to by the file descriptor kernel_fd, and the initrd

 (initial RAM disk) to be loaded from file referred to by